-English focuses on the study of both literary texts and non-literary texts, developing students as independent, innovative and creative learners and thinkers who appreciate the aesthetic use of language, analyse perspectives and evidence, and challenge ideas and interpretations through the analysis and creation of varied texts.
-Students have opportunities to engage with language and texts through a range of teaching and learning experiences to foster: skills to communicate effectively in Standard Australian English; skills to make choices about generic structures, language, textual features and technologies; enjoyment and appreciation of literary and non-literary texts; creative thinking and imagination by exploring how texts shape perceptions of the world; critical exploration of ways in which texts may reflect or challenge social and cultural ways of thinking and influence audiences; and empathy for others and appreciation of different perspectives.
+English focuses on the study of both literary texts and non-literary texts.
+This subject develops students as independent, innovative and creative learners and thinkers who appreciate the aesthetic use of language, analyse perspectives and evidence, and challenge ideas and interpretations through the analysis and creation of varied texts.
+Students have opportunities to engage with language and texts through a range of teaching and learning experiences to foster: skills to communicate effectively; skills to make choices about generic structures, language, textual features and technologies; enjoyment and appreciation of literary and non-literary texts; creative thinking and imagination by exploring how texts shape perceptions of the world; critical exploration of ways in which texts may reflect or challenge social and cultural ways of thinking and influence audiences; and empathy for others and appreciation of different perspectives.

-Year 10 English will serve as a platform for one QCAA subject, English, and this subject will be offered in Years 11 and 12.
+Year 10 English will serve as a platform for three QCAA subjects: English, Literature and English as an Additional Language.
+These subjects will be offered in Years 11 and 12.